 We propose a framework for modeling human goal generation as synthesizing reward-producing programs (Figure 1, bottom row).
-There are several advantages to representing goals as symbolic programs, mapping an agent's behavior to a reward score indicating the degree of success.
+There are several advantages to representing goals as symbolic programs, that map an agent's behavior to a reward score indicating the degree of success.
 First, a structured language facilitates the compositional reuse of motifs across disparate goals.
-This, in turn, makes capturing the wide range of human creativity in goal creation substantially more tractable: in Figure 1e, we illustrate a simple ball-throwing game (in black) and four distinct variants (in red, blue, pink, and brown) composed in part from shared components: balls being thrown (highlighted in yellow), the thrown ball hitting something (orange), and the thrown ball landing somewhere (green).
+Such reuse makes capturing the wide range of human creativity in goal creation substantially more tractable: In Figure 1e, we illustrate a simple ball-throwing game (in black) and four distinct variants (in red, blue, pink, and brown) composed in part from shared components: balls being thrown (highlighted in yellow), the thrown ball hitting something (orange), and the thrown ball landing somewhere (green).
 Second, our choice of representation makes goal semantics explicit.
-The particular grammatical elements of our representation each fulfill particular roles, such as predicates (i.e. specific and evaluable relations between objects, colored orange in the programs in Figure 1) and temporal modals (i.e. relationships in time between goal components, such as 'until' and 'then' in Figure 1).
-Finally, goals-as-programs are executable; that is, they can be computationally interpreted to detect when a goal is entirely or partially achieved (Figure 1e, each program would be interpreted and provide a score only when the matching throw trajectory is achieved).
+The particular grammatical elements of our representation each fulfill particular roles, such as predicates (i.e., specific and evaluable relations between objects, colored orange in the programs in Figure 1) and temporal modals (i.e., relationships in time between goal components, such as 'until' and 'then' in Figure 1).
+Finally, goals-as-programs are executable; that is, they can be computationally interpreted to detect when a goal is entirely or partially achieved (Figure 1e, each program would be interpreted and provide a score only when the matching throw trajectory is completed).

-Figure 1: Generating Human-Like Goals by Synthesizing Reward-Producing Programs.
-Panels a-d each represent a different goal, presented in natural language and mapped to pseudo-code in a program-like representation.
-Panel e represents several plausible goals in our experiment environment, some of which were created by participants in our experiment.
+Figure 1: Goals as Reward-Producing Programs.
+Panels a-d show different goals, presented in natural language and mapped to pseudo-code in a program-like representation.
+Panel e shows a set of varied yet related goals in our experiment environment, of which the blue and pink were created by participants in our experiment.
 Each goal is represented by a throw trajectory (dashed line in the illustration) matching a description of the goal (whose text is the same color as the line).
 We highlight shared compositional components between programs in yellow, orange, and green.
 Our program representations are reward-producing, that is, run on sequences of agent interactions with an environment (state-action pairs) and emit a score with respect to the specified goal.
-Our pseudo-code and domain-specific language both use a LISP-like syntax, with operator invocations in prefix notation, as the first argument inside the parentheses.
-Some of these goals were created by participants in our experiment; see Figure SI-1 for representations of the blue and pink programs in our domain-specific language.
+Our pseudo-code and domain-specific language both use a LISP-like syntax, where function calls have the function name as the first token inside the parentheses.
+Participants in our experiment created some of these goals; see Figure SI-1 for representations of the blue and pink programs in our domain-specific language.

 In this article, we demonstrate that programs can capture real human-created goals in a specific domain and build a model capable of generating new programs representing human-like goals.
-Although goals play an important role in psychological theory, there are few, if any, empirical paradigms for eliciting goals from study participants.
-To that end, we collected a dataset of playful goals (games) created in our experimental environment.
-We then constructed a concrete program representation for these goals by creating a custom domain-specific language.
-Next, we analyzed our dataset of goal programs and found that consistent with past work on creativity [69], human games in our domain are interesting and diverse while also sharing many common features.
-Participants also leveraged common sense about the physical world in how they used various objects in their goals.

-With this (small) dataset of goal programs and the grammar for the programming language, we next developed a computational model to generate new goals in this representation.
-We view this as an important test of the framework we propose as generating new exemplars is a core capacity of representing and understanding concepts [69].
-This task offers a particularly meaningful challenge as generating novel, human-like goals is a difficult, open-ended task that requires capturing various human cognitive capacities (such as common sense and creativity).
-Our model learns a fitness measure predicting human likeness from the program representations and then samples new programs that score highly on this metric.
-We found that our model succeeds in generating novel games distinct from examples in the training dataset.
-We then conducted a human evaluation of model-generated games with a new set of participants and asked them to rate several game characteristics including how "human-like" they were.
-We found that model games from sections of program space closer to participant-created games were judged indistinguishably from the real games, but some model samples further away were not rated as highly.
-Analyses revealed that our learned fitness function predicts several of the human judgment questions, including how fun and human-like games are found, giving an indication that our goal representations capture some aspects of how people creatively construct new goals.
+We devised a rich experimental environment for goal generation and asked human participants to generate playful goals (games), which we translated into programs in a domain-specific language.
+We also developed a Goal Program Generator model (GPG) to generate new goals in this representation, learning a fitness metric over programs to capture human likeness and sampling diverse goal programs to maximize fitness.
+We found that the model succeeds in generating novel games distinct from examples in the training dataset.
+Human raters evaluated several characteristics of model-generated games, including how human-like they were.
+Model games from sections of program space closer to participant-created games were judged indistinguishably from the real games, but model samples further away were not rated as highly on average.
+Analyses revealed that our learned fitness function predicts several human judgment questions, including how human-like games are rated.
+These results demonstrate that our goal representations and model capture important aspects of how people creatively construct new goals, generating plausible, diverse goals and predicting understandability and fun ratings.